-The United States and Japan were still talking, with the Roosevelt Administration at least ostensibly trying to bargain with the Japanese, while objecting to the Japanese troops in China proper and Japan's claim to economic supremacy in China and East Asia's Pacific region.
-The Roosevelt Administration suggested a negotiated settlement between China and Japan that was "advantageous and acceptable" to both sides, including cooperation between China and Japan against "communist activities."
-The Roosevelt administration suggested that it might recognize Japan's hold on Manchuria and also support the Philippines becoming neutral. [note]
+The United States and Japan were still talking.
+The Roosevelt administration was at least ostensibly trying to bargain with the Japanese.
+It was objecting to Japanese troops in China and Japan's claim to economic supremacy in China and East Asia's Pacific region.
+It suggested a settlement between China and Japan that was "advantageous and acceptable" to both sides, including cooperation between China and Japan against "communist activities."
+The Roosevelt administration suggested that it might recognize Japan's hold on Manchuria and also support the Philippines becoming neutral. note63

-Negotiations were damaged by Japan's move to Saigon on July 25 – the Japanese having made another agreement with the French.
+Negotiations were damaged by Japan's move to Saigon on 25 January 1941 – the Japanese having made another agreement with the French.
 The Japanese also mobilized a million of its reservists.
 It appeared to the Americans that Japan was choosing war.
-The Secretary of War, Henry L. Stimson, urged that all practical steps be taken to increase "defensive strength" in the Philippines.
-Roosevelt ordered the merging of American and Filipino troops into a single army with MacArthur as its commander, and the U.S. froze all Japanese assets in the United States, closed the Panama Canal to Japanese shipping and forbade the export of oil, iron or rubber to Japan.
-And Britain and the Dutch in Indonesia declared similar embargoes.
+Secretary of War, Henry L. Stimson, urged that all practical steps be taken to increase "defensive strength" in the Philippines.
+Roosevelt ordered the merging of American and Filipino troops into a single army with MacArthur as its commander.
+The US froze all Japanese assets in the United States, closed the Panama Canal to Japanese shipping and forbade the export of oil, iron or rubber to Japan.
+Britain and the Dutch declared similar embargoes.

-The attitude of Japan's government was expressed in a coded message that its Foreign Office sent its embassy in Germany.
-It complained that the empire had "to break asunder" the "ever-strengthening chain of encirclement" being woven around Japan.
-The Philippines, the message claimed, was "a pistol aimed at Japan's heart," and it spoke of Japan's need for military bases in Thailand and control over Thailand's rubber, tin and rice. [note]
+Japan's Foreign Office sent a coded message to its embassy in Germany that said it was necessary "to break asunder" the "ever-strengthening chain of encirclement" being woven around Japan.
+It spoke of a "pistol aimed at Japan's heart" and of Japan's need for military bases in Thailand and control over Thailand's rubber, tin and rice.note64

 On September 6, another Imperial Conference in Japan decided that if the United States did not become agreeable by the end of October, Japan would then set a date certain for commencing hostilities "against the United states, Britain and the Netherlands.
-In deference to Emperor Hirohito's continuing hopes for peace, talks with the United States would be allowed to continued.
+But in deference to Emperor Hirohito's continuing hopes for peace, talks with the United States would be allowed to continue.

 Yamamoto and his colleagues were conducting secret war simulations in an effort to increase the feasibility of an attack on Pearl Harbor.
 The game trials failed to produce assurance of a military success at Pearl Harbor, and work continued to polish the operation.